NMRPy/nmrpy/specifications/nmrpy.md

   - Type: {start: float, end: float}
   - Description: Sets of ranges belonging to the given peaks
   - Multiple: True
+- associated_indices
+  - Type: int
+  - Description: Indices in the NMR spectrum (counted from left to right) belonging to the given peaks
+  - Multiple: True
 - associated_integrals
   - Type: float
   - Description: Integrals resulting from the given peaks and ranges of a species